 Harold Taylor Award

-Congratulations to Nathalie Bureau recipient of the Harold Taylor Award in recognition of your outstanding contribution to the organizing profession and Professional Organizers in Canada.
+Congratulations to Elizabeth Alescio, one of the recipients of the Harold Taylor Award in recognition of your outstanding contribution to the organizing profession and Professional Organizers in Canada.

 Harold’s experience both as a time management expert and in operating an association management company was invaluable to the fledgling association.
 He guided the organization, helped source educational speakers, and mentored many many professional organizers.

 POC was formally founded in 1999, and the Founders’ Award was instituted in 2001, created to recognize outstanding individual contribution to the organizing profession and to POC in particular.
 Who better to be the first recipient than Harold Taylor, who was unanimously selected for his selfless dedication to POC and to supporting other organizers.
 The award was renamed the Harold Taylor Award in honour of him as both initial recipient and as inspiration.
 Harold truly exemplifies the mission and values of POC, and has made significant contributions to the field of organizing.